 Q: You’ve repeatedly stated that Somali woman and youth need to be centred in this discussion.
 Can you elaborate on that?

-WK: The leadership of Somali girls and women in Toronto has been central to pushing back against not only state sanctioned violence in the context of policing, but in health, housing, education, child welfare and social services.
-Like many of these young people I too share the experience of being a young Black Sudanese man being raised in the diaspora by a Black east African Sudanese woman.
+WK: The leadership of Somali girls and women in Toronto has been central to pushing back against not only state-sanctioned violence in the context of policing but in health, housing, education, child welfare and social services.
+Like many of these young people, I too share the experience of being a young Black Sudanese man being raised in the diaspora by a Black east African Sudanese woman.
 The strength, courage, ingenuity, creativity and relentlessness of our Black specifically Somali/ East African mothers is remarkable.
 As a young man I had the complicated ‘privilege’ of witnessing both the will and capacity to survive that my mother displayed which is what taught me and made visible the conditions that our umis’, hoyoos’, amas’, hadhas’, Inaatis’, Adeys’, mom dukes, and mothers face/d.
 These women are their own advocates, activists, leaders, knowers, responders, rectifiers, and our protectors.
 It is precisely because of their direction, guidance and desire for better that has led us here.
-It is also their cries, cautions and criticisms for over two decades that provides us the forward to these texts, experiences and the rigor to name and fight back against our current condition.
+It is also their cries, cautions and criticisms for over two decades that provides us with the forward to these texts, experiences and the rigour to name and fight back against our current condition.
 I thank you, we thank you.

 Shannon McDeez also contributed to this article.

 Read 2293 times Last modified on Friday, 23 November 2018 17:37